openshift-labs/cloud-native-katacoda/scenarios/monitor-health/02-explore-endpoints.md

 ```

 Expectedly, Eclipse Vert.x also provides a [health check module](http://vertx.io/docs/vertx-health-check/java)
-which is enabled by adding **io.vertx:vertx-health-check** as a dependency to the Maven project.
+which is enabled by adding `io.vertx:vertx-health-check` as a dependency to the Maven project.

-Verify that the health endpoint works for the Inventory service using **curl** replacing **API-GATEWAY-ROUTE-HOST**
+Verify that the health endpoint works for the Inventory service using `curl`
-with the API Gateway route url:
+replacing `API-GATEWAY-ROUTE-HOST` with the API Gateway route url:

-> Yup!
-You can use **oc get route gateway** to get the API Gateway route url

 `curl http://API-GATEWAY-ROUTE-HOST/health`